-Since the GHS can be legislated at the national level in different ways, there is no single answer to the question of when a country can be said to be implementing the GHS and when not [see for instance 27].
+Since the GHS can be legislated at the national level in different ways, there is no single answer to the question of when a country can be said to be implementing the GHS and when not [see for instance 18].
 For the purpose of this study, the following classification categories are used:

-Full implementation (code 2): legislation passed for both substances and mixtures (as of April 1st 2017), but irrespective of which GHS revision the legislation is based, covering the workplace, agriculture and consumer sectors.
+Full legal implementation (code 2): legislation passed for both substances and mixtures (as of April 1st 2017), but irrespective of which GHS revision the legislation is based, covering the workplace, agriculture and consumer sectors.

-Partial implementation (code 1): legislation passed, covering at least one of the sectors agriculture, workplace or consumers.
+Partial legal implementation (code 1): legislation passed, covering at least one of the sectors agriculture, workplace or consumers.

-Not yet implemented (code 0): no legislation aligned with the GHS has been passed.
+Not yet implemented in legislation (code 0): no legislation aligned with the GHS has been passed.

 GHS is thus categorized here as fully implemented when a country has passed legislation to use GHS in all sectors.
 To further clarify the criteria: